 I love the month of November.
-For me it kicks off the Thanksgiving and Christmas seasons.
-Here at StoneGable the weather is turning quite chilly and I love to bundle up!
-The evening are longer and our candlelit home never looks better!
+For me, it kicks off the Thanksgiving and Christmas seasons.
+Here at the Tanglewood house, the weather is turning quite chilly, and I love to bundle up!
+The evenings are shorter, and our candlelit home never looks better!
 Yes, there is a lot to love and do in November!

 Here are some fun and productive things to do in November…

 Thankfulness, according to the Cambridge Dictionary, is “a feeling of being happy or grateful because of something.”
 Yes, it is a happy feeling, but I like the definition of gratitude in an article by Psychiatric Medical Care: The Difference Between Gratitude And Thankfulness.
 The article states…

 “Gratitude unlocks the fullness of life.
 It turns what we have into enough and more.
 It turns denial into acceptance, chaos to order, and confusion into clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend.
 Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow” (Beattie, 1990)